Parabolic automorphisms of hyperkahler manifolds: Basic notions

 \subsection{Holomorphic Lagrangian fibrations on hyperk\"ahler manifolds}

-\theorem (Matsushita, \cite{_Matsushita:fibred_})\\ Let $\pi:\; M \arrow X$ be a proper surjective holomorphic map with connected fibers from a hyperk\"ahler manifold $M$ to a projective variety $X$, with $0<\dim X < \dim M$.
-Then $\dim X = 1/2 \dim M$, and the fibers of $\pi$ are Lagrangian (this means that the holomorphic symplectic form vanishes on the fibers $\pi^{-1}(x)$).
-Moreover, $X$ is a Fano variety with $\Q$-factorial singularities and Picard number 1. \endproof
+\theorem (Matsushita, \cite{_Matsushita:fibred_})\\ Let $\pi:\; M \arrow X$ be a proper surjective holomorphic map with connected fibers from a projective hyperk\"ahler manifold $M$ to a normal projective variety $X$, with $0<\dim X < \dim M$.
+Then $\dim X = \frac{1}{2} \dim M$, and the fibers of $\pi$ are Lagrangian (this means that the holomorphic symplectic form vanishes on the fibers $\pi^{-1}(x)$).
+Moreover, $X$ has $\Q$-factorial log-terminal singularities and Picard number 1. \endproof

-\definition A proper surjective holomorphic map with connected fibers is called a fibration; if its fibers are Lagrangian, it is {\bf a holomorphic Lagrangian fibration}.
+\definition A proper surjective holomorphic map $\pi:M\to X$ with connected fibers is called a fibration; if its fibers are Lagrangian, it is {\bf a holomorphic Lagrangian fibration}.
+When $M$ is normal, $X$ may be assumed normal (taking the normalization).
+We assume it throughout the paper.

 \remark It is well-known that a smooth fiber $F$ of a Lagrangian fibration is a torus, indeed it has trivial tangent bundle (the symplectic form gives an isomorphism between the tangent and the conormal bundle).
+Matsushita formulates his theorem in the projective setting but the proof is valid in the non-projective case as well.
 When $M$ is hyperk\"ahler, $F$ is projective even if $M$ itself is not (see Proposition 2.1 of \cite{Cam}, attributed to Voisin by the author; see also \cite[Corollary 3.4]{_SV:Moser_}).
+It is also true that $X$ is projective even if $M$ is not: the reason is that $X$ is compact K\"ahler and Moishezon with rational singularities, and such varieties are projective (see \cite{KL}, Theorem 2.8, and \cite[Corollary 1.7]{_Namikava:projectivity_}).

-\remark The base $X$ of a Lagrangian fibration on a hyperk\"ahler manifold is conjectured to be rational, and smooth when it is normal.
-Matsushita (\cite{_Matsushita:higher_}) proved that $X$ has the same Dolbeault cohomology as $\P^n$ if it is smooth.
-Hwang (\cite{_Hwang:CP^n_}) proved $X\cong \P^n$ whenever $X$ is smooth.
+\remark The base $X$ of a Lagrangian fibration on a hyperk\"ahler manifold is conjectured to be rational.
+Hwang (\cite{_Hwang:CP^n_}) proved that $X\cong \P^n$ whenever $X$ is smooth.
+Previously, Matsushita (\cite{_Matsushita:higher_}) proved that $X$ has the same Dolbeault cohomology as $\P^n$ if it is smooth.